-And just to keep things lively you can expect I’ll be sharing a “judgement-free” calorie-laden goodie with each new post.
+And just to keep things lively you can expect I’ll be sharing a “judgment-free” calorie-laden goodie with each new post.

-Each pics will only be about the calorie count.
+Each pic will only be about the calorie count.
 Not fat grams, not sodium content, and not any other nutritional information, just calories.
-Not a judgement call on whether what I’m sharing represents good calories, poor calories, eat this, not that, empty nutrition, preservatives, all organic… those topics will be covered in a multitude of other post,s as I’d like to keep the ideas, opinions and insights moving.
+Not a judgment call on whether what I’m sharing represents good calories, poor calories, eat this, not that, empty nutrition, preservatives, all organic… those topics will be covered in a multitude of other posts, as I’d like to keep the ideas, opinions, and insights moving.

 The more, the merrier.

-So with all that being said, I’m pleased to offer our very first “A Pictures [maybe] Worth a 1,000 Calories” by mypetfat image: a McDonald’s Sausage McMuffin.
+So with all that being said, I’m pleased to offer our very first “A Pictures [maybe] Worth a 1,000 Calories” image: a McDonald’s Sausage McMuffin.